acumartini/dectet-public/README.md

 ## SQ: Binary Step Sequencer

 This Step Sequencer can operate as a traditional linear sequencer with 50 individually assignable steps.
 Additionally, a 32-bit binary pattern (`BinPtrn`) can be overlaid on top of the sequence to add fills and accents.
 There are also several auxiliary step Controls (`Pause`, `Set`, `Reset`, and `Reverse`) to add interest and enable repeatable patterns.
-Steps can be made probabilistic by decreasing the `Prob` Control, and adjusting `Stride` can create unexpected patterns due to step aliasing.
+Steps can be made probabilistic (introduces a chance to trigger or not trigger where lower probibility means less chance to trigger) by decreasing the `Prob` Control, and adjusting `Stride` can create unexpected patterns due to step aliasing.
 Each step has a dedicated magnitude.
+Both step probabilities and magnitudes can be randomized using the `Rnd P/M` Controls.
 Finally, there is a quantizer built into this module to facilitate melodic sequence generation.
 The quantizer is binary and uses a root note and 12-bit number to determine the scale, where all scales are possible within the 12-bit binary range.
 Quantized signals are based on V/Octave standards (C4=0V).
 Gating the `Rnd N` Control will quantize all 50 step `Sig` Control to notes.
 Poly-rhythms and polyphony are enabled by the `Depth` Control, which sets the number of concurrent step pointers (maximum of 5).
 Each step point has a `Stride` and `Offset` control allowing them to move independently over differernt sections of the sequence and at different rates within a shared loop `Length`.

 The outputs are designed to control both the internal 10-voice OSC and external systems.
 The 10 `V/Oct`, `Mag`, and `Gate` Outputs are mapped (round-robin) to the 50 steps with respect to the `NumPly` polyphony setting (output_index = x % NumPly).
 Depth pointers are mapped to outputs relative to the first depth pointer output index (depth_d_output_index = (x + d) % NumPly).
 The `D1-5 V/O`, `D1-5 Mag`, and `D1-5 G` Outputs track steps as they are triggered by each sequencer pointer such that only sequence pointers less than or equal to the `Depth` setting produce output.